Post-processing of coronary and myocardial spatial data: Materials Methods

+As the edges in $E$ are unique, it is straightforward to categorise a node given the number of times it appears in $E$.
+The nodes that appear exactly once in $E$ are \textit{terminal} nodes.
+Nodes that appear exactly twice are called \textit{body} nodes and lie between two junction nodes or between a junction and a terminal node.
+Nodes that appear more than twice are called \textit{junctions}.
+The \textit{order} of the junction refers to the number of daughters: a bifurcation is a one-to-two branching, in which case the junction node will appear three times in $E$.

+There is a unique terminal node, the \textit{inlet}, that is assumed to be at the root of the tree, representing the point at which the left coronary arteries arise from the aorta.
+This is chosen by inspection and is highlighted in Fig.~\ref{fig:segs}.

+Connected components are defined as those that can be reached by following edges from the initial node.
+A search for connected nodes is performed using the Dijkstra algorithm \cite{dijkstra1959note}.
+All nodes that cannot be reached from the initial node are defined to be disconnected and discarded -- there are 41 such nodes.
+After disconnected nodes are discarded, their edges can also be discarded.
+There are now 17903 edges in $E$ and 17904 nodes in $T$.

-Segments can be generated by choosing an inlet node and running Dijkstra's algorithm \citep{dijkstra1959note} to find paths from the root to all terminal nodes in the tree.
-This gives a path from the root to a given terminus.
-These paths can be split at junction nodes to give paths between a junction and a junction or a terminus -- these are precisely segments.
+To reduce the complexity of the graph, adjacent body nodes between two junctions or between a junction and a terminus are collected into \textit{segments}.
+Segments can be thought of as a set of edges $E'$ with the set of nodes $V'$ now only consisting of the junction and terminal nodes of $V$.
+Together, $E'$ and $V'$ also form a simply connected graph $G'$, but are significantly smaller than the original graph, so it is more convenient to work with --- there are 3910 segments but 17944 edges.
+Segments can be generated by choosing an inlet node and running Dijkstra's algorithm \cite{dijkstra1959note} to find paths from the root to all terminal nodes in the tree.
+This gives a path from the root to a given terminal node.
+These paths can be split at junction nodes to give paths between a junction and a junction or a terminus giving segments.
 As the collection of paths spans the tree, so does the collection of segments.
+Physiologically, coronary arterial flow is mostly one-directional \cite{mackenzie2021thesis}, so we endow the segments with an orientation to make a directed graph $G'$.